can you learn about composting in Orange County?

-Orange Coast College - Organic Gardening and Composting June 16, 2018
+Orange Coast College - Organic Gardening and Composting (Check schedule for 2019 classes)

-Link to UCCE calendar of events May 19, Composting in small places
+Link to UCCE calendar of events (Check for 2019 Compost Classes)

-2018 Free Composting Workshops, City of Laguna Beach and Waste Management (residents)
+Composting Workshops and information, City of Laguna Beach

 Free Composting Workshop at Fullerton Arboretum for city residents

 Contact your city recycling coordinator for more information on compost classes, vouchers or other programs near you.
 A list of recycling coordinators can be found here.